airavata-courses/TeamAlpha/test-jenkins.md

 This is a simple test to see if I can trigger a Jenkins build.
 Still testing, trying to get to work on CentOS 6.7.
 Still testing.
 Had to add a "postgres" user that was required by the db script.
 Trying again with corrected manager password, which required a server restart.
 Had to set the postgres user password at the command line.
+Trying again with DB using md5 in config file; see issue #35